bagbag/tstdl/base/source/password/README.md

 - Repeated characters and sequences (e.g., `aaaa`, `12345`)
 - Dates and common years

-Based on this analysis, `zxcvbn-ts` assigns a score from 0 to 4 and provides feedback, which this module translates into localized warnings and suggestions.
+Based on this analysis, `zxcvbn-ts` assigns a score from 0 to 4 and provides feedback, which this module translates into localization keys for warnings and suggestions.

 ### 2. "Have I Been Pwned" (HIBP) Check